HeYuan919/BIS634/README.md

 # BIS634
-This is a repository containing codes I wrote for BIS 634 Computational Methods for Informatics.
+This is the repository containing codes I wrote for BIS 634 Computational Methods for Informatics.